LucasHlmn/LucasHlmn/README.md

 ## Hi, I'm Lucas 👋

-I'm currently working as a FP&A / Business Analyst but I have a strong interest to Data Science/Analytics, Machine Learning and BlockChain applications.
+I'm currently working as a FP&A / Business Analyst but I have a strong interest in Data Science/Analytics, Machine Learning and BlockChain applications.

 I'm also a student at 42 School(Tokyo campus) on my freetime.